 In this specialization, you will explore a variety of problems encountered in designing computer networks and learn common techniques to solve these problems.
 Courses are designed to equip graduates with the knowledge and skills required to contribute to the field of data communication and networking.
 The focus is on network models and architectures, protocol design and implementation, resource management, quality of service support, and security.
 You will acquire a solid conceptual and practical understanding of how computer network technologies operate and the ability to analyze the benefits and limitations of current and future networking technologies.
 You will also gain valuable insights into the design, management, and security of computer networks, and have an opportunity to take additional electives from the Department of Computer Science, depending on your interests.

 Wireless systems have become a vital infrastructure in today’s society, and significant professional opportunities exist in this growing field.
 In this area, you will investigate the physical technology and enabling processes; the systems that provide cellular telephony, wireless LANs, and sensor networks; and mobile applications.
 You may select additional electives from the Department of Electrical and Computer Engineering.
 Graduates of this track have been hired by wireless carriers, manufacturers, and other organizations as system engineers and wireless network designers.

-Just as we safeguard data within computers, we must also assure that the information flowing over networks is protected.
-In this specialization you will investigate firewalls, encryption, fault tolerant network design, and other procedures for information assurance.
+Just as we safeguard data within computers, we must also ensure that the information flowing over networks is protected.
+In this specialization, you will investigate firewalls, encryption, fault tolerant network design, and other procedures for information assurance.
 Additional electives may be taken from both the Department of Computer Science and the Department of Mathematics.
 If you follow this track, you will be prepared for a career as a network security specialist with carriers, manufacturers, consulting firms, the government, financial institutions, and other enterprises.